-In 2019 the performance of ETFs for water was much better than the previous year.
+In 2020 the performance of ETFs for water was much better than the stocks in the portfolio.
 Below is the past performance of a few of the popular water ETFs we have been following:

 The largest Water ETF with more than $1 billion in assets.
 It also invests in companies providing potable water.
-In 2019 it is up 34% and increased by 46% the last five years.
+In 2019 it was up 34%, this year another 18% and increased by 110% the last five years.

 Guggenheim S&P Global Water Index ETF (CGW)

 This ETF corresponds to the S&P Global Water Index.
 This ETF is the first U.S. listed global Water ETF.
-It is up 30% in 2019 and up 44% in the last five years.
+It was up 30% in 2019, up 11% in 2020 and up 69% in the last five years.

-As you can see, 2019 was a healthy year for the stock market, and several of the water stocks did exceptionally well.
+As you can see, 2020 was a wild year for the stock market, and several of the water stocks did exceptionally well.